hanielchids/frontend-app/README.md

 Open the `next.config.js` and replace the uuid value with your own value.

+Copy the `.env.example` file and create a `.env.local` and replace the uuid value with your own value.

 Run `npm install` to install packages and dependencies.

 First, run the development server: